-• Description: We next examine job design - one important source of implicit rewards at work.
-We compare Frederick Taylor's scientific management approach, first put forth in the early 1900s but still influential today, with Hackman and Oldham's job design theory, which analyzes the five characteristics of a job that contribute to its motivational potential.
-We then explore how poor job design can kill motivation even when explicit incentives are well-designed - or how even an excellent job design can't overcome poor incentives or poor leadership. • Readings: "Frederick Winslow Taylor: Father of Scientific Management," selection from Business: The Ultimate Resource , Cambridge, MA: Perseus Publishing, pp. 1054-55.
-J. Richard Hackman, Greg Oldham, Robert Janson, and Kenneth Purdy, "A New Strategy for Job Enrichment," California Management Review , Vol. 17, pp. 57-71. • Case: nnifer Henderson and the International Division at Trustworthy Trust 1.
-Why are analysts such as Henderson demoralized?
-2. How do you explain the motivation level of senior managers?
-What do you draw upon for
+- Description: We next examine job design one important source of implicit rewards at work.
+We utilize Hackman and Oldham's job design theory, which analyzes the five characteristics of a job that contribute to its motivational potential.
+We also examine Seligman's arguments about the conditions under which work can be a source of deep personal satisfaction, more than a job.
+In lieu of a conventional case, we will discuss examples of jobs, both bad and good, chosen from your own experience. - Readings: J. Richard Hackman, Greg Oldham, Robert Janson, and Kenneth Purdy, "A New Strategy for Job Enrichment," California Management Review, Vol. 17, pp. 57-71.